 With the recent interest in Australian products, especially in Asia, we predict exports have had a major influence in the rise of the total amount of TEU handled through Australian ports.The peak season also had a huge effect on market.
 It was unlike anything the industry had seen before.
 Volume and pricing hit an unprecedented level as space in December was in high demand.
 This leaves us to believe that the December quarter may hit a record amount of TEU’s handled Australia wide.
 Our analysis of throughput tonnage demonstrates Sydney handling less tonnage compared to Brisbane, Fremantle and Melbourne.

 This is an indicator that Sydney does not handle big volumes of project cargo.In the last two years, total Cargo Weight has remained somewhat consistent in all ports, other than Sydney.
 In comparison, Sydney has made a substantial leap of almost four million tonnes in this period.
 We can conclude that Fremantle and Brisbane are still heavily involved in break bulk, resource and project cargo.
 These areas have shown modest growth in the past two years.

 The ImpactIn the past three years, ICE has experienced growth across all departments.
 We have seen an increase of 34.6% in the number of FCL’s we have handled and 77.73% increase in total LCL CBM.

-Our business focus has been on building enduring client relationships underpinned by experienced and knowledgeable staff.
-Strategic alliances with experienced agents and the implementation of our comprehensive tracking and data analytic platform have also attributed to our success.
+Our business focus has been on building enduring client relationships.
+These relationships are underpinned by experienced and knowledgeable staff.
+Strategic alliances with experienced agents and the implementation of our tracking and data analytics platform, have also attributed to our success.